 Here is the system output.

-The previous example allows us to see that the code for timing a task has the same structure, and is susceptible to encapsulation in a class.
+The previous example allows us to see that the code for timing a task has the same structure and is susceptible to being encapsulated in a class.

-Here are the libraries AsyncTask, MultiTask, StoryBoard, which allow simple addition of timed tasks.
-In addition, we have AsyncServo and AsyncStepper to move a servo and a stepper motor following the same philosophy.
+Here we have the libraries AsyncTask, MultiTask, StoryBoard, which allow adding timed tasks easily.
+On the other hand, we have AsyncServo and AsyncStepper to move a servo and a stepper motor following the same philosophy.

 For example, with AsyncTask the blink without delay example would look like this.